swiftlang/swift-evolution/proposals/0264-stdlib-preview-package.md

 ### Versioning

 The fundamental goals of the preview package are somewhat at odds with the usual goals of semantic versioning.
-Source-breaking changes, including retirements after migrating into the standard library, or source-breaking changes resulting from evolution proposals prior to migration, will be common.
-Unlike many packages, the preview package will not converge over time, reducing the frequency of its version bumps.
+Source-breaking changes, including retirements after promoting into the standard library, or source-breaking changes resulting from evolution proposals prior to promotion, will be common.
+Unlike many packages, the preview package will not converge over time, which normally reduces the frequency of a package's version bumps.

 As such, the preview package will remain at major version `0` **permanently**.
 Minor version bumps will be able to include source-breaking changes.
 Patch updates should not break source and will just be used for bug fixes.